garrandall/popular-music-data/tracks/whateva-man-redman.md

 I got my ass whupped when I had my first brawl
 But things changed since I was twelve years old
 I specialize in wreckin mics and area codes
-Now, PPP the kinda niggaz that'll bug witcha
+Now, PPP the kinda niggas that'll bug witcha
 Smoke bud witcha, later on stick a sluginya
 Everything that's like green ain't the bomb bitch
 I got different forms to make you lose your calm bitch